The dependency question Guard answers

 How to read the result in Guard

-The project matrix shows the dependency hygiene score beside the other audit areas.
-Its job is orientation: it tells a team which repository has left the green zone.
-The repository card compresses the same result into a status, score, and small counts such as Problems, Watch, Healthy, and Skipped.
+The project matrix places Dependency hygiene beside the other audit areas so a team can see which repository has moved out of the green zone.
+The repository card compresses that result into a status, score, and the Problems, Watch, Healthy, and Skipped counts.

 Opening the audit reveals the full evidence: the audited target, current-state answer, nine criteria, deduplicated findings, tool coverage, limitations, score inputs, and improvement checklist.
+When a readable previous result exists, the report can also state the two revisions or comparison range, what is unchanged, new, or resolved, how confident that comparison is, and why the score moved.
+Movement must come from repository changes, corrected evidence, changed scope or guidance, or a material methodology change—not cosmetic report churn.
+Without a readable prior result, the report contains no invented delta or relation.
 The compact dashboard and detailed report do not use different formulas.
 They are two levels of detail for the same result.

 Scores of 70 and above are in the good band.
 Scores from 40 through 69 need attention.
 Scores below 40 indicate a materially unhealthy dependency state.
 The score is a summary, not a substitute for the evidence that produced it.